cunybpl/nycet_pnp/src/content/calculation_methodologies/fan-motors-energy-consumption.md

 #### Methodology

-The calculator uses the following methodology to compute annual energy consumption of a constant speed cooling tower fan:
+The calculator uses the following methodology to compute annual energy consumption of a variable speed fan:

 1. Perform second-order polynomial regression analysis of true RMS power as a function of OAT.
 (Worksheet: "Step 3.
 Regression") for supply and return fans.